Avoiding Slippage While Day Trading

 Issues with Technology

 Technology is an integral part of trading, especially online trading.
-Technical issues when orders being executed may cause delays and so slippage tends to happen.
+Technical issues when orders are being executed may cause delays and so slippage tends to happen.

 3 Tips to Avoid Slippage: